CityofToronto/bdit_data-sources/gis/gccview/README.md

 ## Adding new layers to GCC Puller DAG
 1. Identify the mapserver_n and layer_id for the layer you wish to add.
 You can find COT transportation layers here: https://insideto-gis.toronto.ca/arcgis/rest/services/cot_geospatial2/FeatureServer, where mapserver_n is 2 and the layer_id is in brackets after the layer name.
 2. Add a new entry to "bigdata_layers" or "ptc_layers" dictionaries in airflow's variable depending on the destination database.
-3. If is_audited = True, you must also add a primary key for the new layer to "pk_dict" in the corresponding airflow variable.
+3. If is_audited = True, you must also add a primary key for the new layer to "gcc_layers" in the corresponding airflow variable.

 ## Manually fetch layers